1 - Customize your shell

 • The rest of the file are optional data blobs or sections.
 In this example, the following blobs are used:

-• %post blob: the steps to download, configure and install needed custom software and libraries on the base image.
+• %post: the steps to download, configure and install needed custom software and libraries on the base image.
 In this example, the steps install git, clone a repo, and install a package via make

-• %runscript blob: the scripts or commands to execute when the container image is run.
-That is, this code is the entry point to the container with the run command.
+• %runscript: the entry point to the container with the apptainer run command.
 In this example, the deviceQuery is executed once the container is run.

 • Other blobs may be present in the def file.
 See Definition files documentation for more details and examples.